 Quartz is a popular material for countertops because of the many benefits it offers.
 It comes in a wide range of designs, colors and patterns that suit the unique needs and preferences of homeowners.
 Quartz is also durable and easy to maintain.
 It’s robust and natural resiliency helps it fight and withstand tough daily use.

 New fabrication makes it possible to manufacture quartz to resemble natural exotic stone at relatively low costs.
 Engineered countertops made of quartz and resin are hard surface that can keep potential scratches and dents away, which is also perfect for bathroom upgrade or renovation.

 To keep quartz countertops looking elegant and clean, you just need to wipe them.
 Caring for quartz countertops is relatively easy.
 Nonetheless, it is essential to know which cleaning products and strategies to use.
-Many opinions and products on how to clean these countertops exist and it is, therefore, challenging to know which methods and products offer the best results.
-The following are guidelines on how to clean your quartz countertops so you can enjoy their beauty for many years.
+Many opinions and products on how to clean quartz countertops exist and it is, therefore, challenging to know which methods and products offer the best results.
+The following are guidelines on cleaning quartz countertops so you can enjoy their beauty for many years.

 - Window cleaner

 You can keep the quartz countertops in your kitchen or bathroom spotless by cleaning them daily.
 Daily cleaning can also prevent dirt, dust and other unpleasant substances from piling up on your countertops.
 To clean the countertops daily, you need a soft rag, a dab of dish soap and warm water.
 Wipe down the countertops to eliminate any food residues, grease, crumbs or other debris.
 Use a plastic putty knife, rubber spatula or other soft material to eliminate wax, food, liquid or gum from the countertops.
 You can also use a stiff, soft object like a credit card to remove sticky substances or greasy messes.
 The key to avoiding using any tool that can scratch the surface.